Indexes, Keys and References

 type: "text"

-key: "server[1]" # References only the protocol part
+key: "server[1]" # References only the protocol component

 key_error: "No server with this protocol was configured"